wernsey/bitmap/README.md

 Copy `bmp.c` and `bmp.h` to your project directory, and add `bmp.c` to your list of files to compile.

-Copy the `fonts/` directory into your project directory.
-If you don't want the 8-bit fonts, compile with `-DNO_FONTS` instead.

 To enable PNG support you need zlib and [libpng](http://www.libpng.org) (the development versions) installed.
 Use the `-DUSEPNG` command line option when compiling.